 The final years of service for the C-141 proved to be some of the most active for the aircraft, and the Starlifter remained an important component of the US Air Force's transport fleet through 2005.
 From 2002 until the aircraft's final combat mission in September 2005, the C-141 completed over 2,000 combat sorties and transported more than 70 million pounds of equipment and materials in the Middle East.
 The C-141 also flew over 70 percent of the aeromedical evacuation flights from the Middle East and Iraq.

-The final C-141 was retired in May 2006 to go on display at the National Museum of the United States Air Force in Dayton, Ohio.
-This aircraft, named Hanoi Taxi, had flown the first mission of Operation Homecoming in 1973 to return American prisoners of War from North Vietnam to the US.
+The final C-141 mission was flown in May of 2006 and was retired to go on display at the National Museum of the United States Air Force in Dayton, Ohio.
+This aircraft (66-0177), named Hanoi Taxi, had flown the first mission of Operation Homecoming in 1973 to return American prisoners of War from North Vietnam to the US.

 As the remaining C-141 fleet was retired during the late 1990s and early 2000s, the aircraft was replaced by the C-17 Globemaster III.